FOR IMMEDIATE RELEASE

 The National Rural Health Resource Center Releases A Rural Guide to Improving COPD Care

 The National Rural Health Resource Center is pleased to announce the release of a guide to support rural patients with Chronic Obstructive Pulmonary Disease (COPD).
 In response to the National COPD Action Plan, this guide will increase awareness about the potential community and patient benefits of implementing pulmonary rehabilitation services for rural Americans.
-Targeted to critical access hospitals, provider-based rural health clinics, and State Offices of Rural Health, this guide was supported by the Federal Office of Rural Health Policy.
+Targeted to Critical Access Hospitals, provider-based rural health clinics, and State Offices of Rural Health, this guide was supported by the Federal Office of Rural Health Policy.

 The National Rural Health Resource Center (The Center) contracted with Stroudwater Associates on this project.
-This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB1RH24206, Information Services to Rural Hospital Flexibility Program Grantees, $1,100,000 (0% financed with nongovernmental sources).
+This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB1RH24206, Information Services to Rural and Community Hospital Flexibility Program Grantees, $1,100,000 (0% financed with nongovernmental sources).
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.